stefantalpalaru/deluge-default-trackers/README.md

     `python setup.py bdist_egg`

 (or try to use [the one from the "egg" directory][2] - be careful to install the py2.7 version of Deluge, if you're using Windows)

+* you need to use the same version of Python as the one that Deluge is running under.

 * add it to Deluge from Preferences -> Plugins -> Install Plugin